valeriesum/P3C-bulls-and-cows/README.txt

   - string arraylist in MainGame class ArrayList<String> myList = new ArrayList<String>();
-      - MainGame method (creates an ArrayList of words taken from another list of words
+      - MainGame method (creates an ArrayList of words taken from another list of words char[] alphabet = "abcdefghijklmnopqrstuvwxyz".toCharArray();
+      - creates a character ArrayList of the alphabet